7 Common Wiring Problems Chicagoland Homeowners Face When Remodeling

 - Overlamping – This industry-speak term describes the use of higher wattage bulbs than the fixtures are designed to power.
 It’s a code violation, and it’s dangerous.

 - Loose plugs – If your plugs constantly fall out of outlets, the contacts inside the receptacles are worn.
 It’s not just annoying.
 Loose contacts are prone to arcing, which can ignite fires.

 These are common wiring problems in buildings that are more than 50 years old.
-For help handling your electrical, plumbing or HVAC needs, contact the experts at Black Diamond Plumbing & Mechanical.
-We proudly serve homeowners throughout Chicagoland.
+For help handling your electrical, plumbing, or HVAC needs, contact the experts at Black Diamond Plumbing & Mechanical.